-Yield farming was likely the greatest driver of the decentralized finance (DeFi) explosion in 2020.
+Yield farming was likely the greatest driver of the decentralized finance (DeFi) explosion in 2020 and a large part of every crypto pump since.
+It is a vital foundation of functionality of blockchain technology and especially cryptocurrencies like Ethereum, Solana and BNB.
 Risk-tolerant investors saw the potential of yield farming and jumped at the chance to earn “free” interest with their cryptocurrencies.
 It isn’t exactly free, however, and the gains come with significant risk, depending on the project.
 While many farms are only profitable for a few weeks, we've compiled a list of the best yield farms for longer term fee-earning.

 Best Yield Farms:

 - Liquidity Providing on Uniswap

 - Yield farming on PancakeSwap